 - The Case refers to a Stage as its casePlanModel.
-This defines the "most outer" Stage of the Case. - This "most outer" Stage also contains the PlanItemDefinitions that are used in the Case. - This "most outer" Stage of the Case may also contain Sentries that serve as exit criteria for that Stage, and hence for the Case.
+This defines the "most outer" Stage of the Case. - This "most outer" Stage of the Case may also contain Sentries that serve as exit criteria for that Stage, and hence for the Case.